The day you bought a dishwasher, you probably thought about stopping washing dishes, pots, cutlery and knives by hand.

-It is strongly recommended to dry a knife and then immediately put it back in its storage space, since letting a knife dry in the air allows the water to stay on the blade longer and offers the opportunity to damage the blade as it is left out.
+It is highly recommended to dry a knife and then immediately put it back in its storage space, since letting a knife air dry allows water to stay on the blade longer and provides an opportunity to damage the blade while it is left outside.

 “Letting water rest on the blade can cause oxidation or rust, even if a knife is made of stainless steel.”

-We disapprove of the dishwasher because knives can develop stains from chemicals, they suffer damage from the tinkling of other cutlery and the vanity of being the person who does what he can and washes his hands.
+We disapprove of putting knives in the dishwasher because knives can develop stains from chemicals, suffer damage from the clinking of other cutlery and the vanity of being the person who does what he can and washes his hands.

 This is based on personal and technical experience in the world of cutlery which is always being refined and should not be taken as a fixed rule but my advice is not to wash knives in the dishwasher..

-That is my opinion and I think it is welcomed by most knife makers and builders although it can be convenient to wash the knife in the dishwasher and if you really want to do it is better to use the most suitable materials.
+This is my opinion and I believe that it is favorably received by most knife makers and manufacturers even if it can be convenient to wash the knife in the dishwasher and if you really want to do it is better to use the most suitable materials.

 Are you experience?

 If you liked what you read and it was useful to you before leaving the page share the article through the social buttons you see at the top and comment.
 Thank you very much!